Younha: 2012–present: Comeback and Growth Theory

 On November 11, 2015, Younha released her single "Thinking About You", produced by Lee Chanhyuk of Akdong Musician.
 She released her fifth album, RescuE, on December 27, 2017.
-Billboard ranked the album number eight on its list of top K-Pop albums of the 2010s, calling it "a cathartic listening experience that reflected on hard times and hinted to the brightness beyond them."
+Billboard ranked the album number eight on its list of top K-Pop albums of the 2010s, calling it "a cathartic listening experience that reflected on hard times and hinted to the brightness beyond them".
 Younha followed up by releasing the EP Stable Mindset in 2019, and then the EP Unstable Mindset on January 6, 2020.
 The latter contained the song "Winter Flower", a collaboration with RM from BTS, which Billboard called "an epic, comforting power ballad".
 Furthermore, the song gave Younha the title of the first Korean female solo artist to Top US iTunes chart.
 Younha released her sixth album, End Theory on November 16, 2021, and a repackaged version with 3 additional songs, End Theory: Final Edition, was released on March 30, 2022.
 On June 30, 2022, Younha released the digital single "Rain Song", which is a remake of Epik High's single of the same name.

 "Event Horizon", the lead single from End Theory: Final Edition began to rise in the charts and viral popularity 6 months after initial release, as Younha did major gigs at universities and festivals in the second half of 2022, with positive word of mouth and fan footage gathering views online.
 The song peaked at No. 1 on the Circle Digital Chart.

 Younha released her seventh album Growth Theory on September 1, 2024, led by the title track "Sunfish".
 The repackaged version Growth Theory: Final Edition was released after two months on November 14.

+In early 2025, Younha celebrated the 21st anniversary of her debut with a successful concert series, further solidifying her career longevity.